Christian Che-Castaldo

 mapppd

 Colonial seabirds have long served as indicator species for the health of the Southern Ocean.
 Demographic data for these species are very sparse, and counts repeatedly collected at a small number of breeding sites are often used for the adaptive management of marine resources at very large spatial scales, even though their suitability for this purpose is unknown.
-To overcome this limitation, we created MAPPPD, an open-access, web-based decision-support tool and database providing all publicly available Pygoscelid and emperor penguin count data.
-By fitting a Bayesian population dynamics model to all known Adélie penguin abundance data, we find that aggregating abundances across space provides the fastest and most reliable signal of population changes at the regional or species-level scale.
-Remote satellite imagery represents a crucial but underutilized tool for filling the large gaps in penguin count data, and we are currently developing statistical methods to integrate Landsat-derived colony size estimates into penguin population model forecasts.
+To overcome this limitation, I have co-developed the Antarctic Penguin Biogeography Project, which collects and organizes all publicly available Antarctic penguin count data, while also building computer vision models to determine penguin colony size from Landsat imagery.
+Satellite imagery represents a crucial but underutilized tool for filling the large gaps in penguin abundance data, and I am developing statistical methods to integrate colony size from remote sensing into continental-scale penguin population models.

 Stress-mediated herbivore phenology directs succession